DnOberon/tdms/README.md

 - Read files with DAQmx data and data indices
 - Read all segments in file, along with their groups and channels (per segment only)
 - Read all raw data contained in all segments in file (as a `Vec<u8>` only at the present time)
+- Logging using the `log` api - users of the library must choose and initialize the implementation, such as `env-logger`

 Here is a list of all supported iterators for TDMS data types.
 If completely unlisted, then that type is not supported yet.
 Check back frequently as this list will grow quickly.